icecave/isolator/README.md

 Using an isolator is most helpful when testing code that uses global functions that maintain global state or utilize external resources such as databases, filesystems, etc. It is usually unnecessary to mock out deterministic functions such as strlen(), for example.

+## Peculiarities

+Several of PHP's core global functions have some peculiarities and inconsitencies in the way they are defined.
+**Isolator** attempts to circumvent these when possible, but at this point there has not been a great deal of testing in this area.

+## Author

+**Isolator** is written and maintained by [James Harris](http://www.github.com/jmalloc).